Revenue Note for Guidance

 2. a category of enterprise which is larger than the categories of enterprise referred to in subparagraph (i);

-7. the territorial unit, within the meaning of the NUTS Level 2 classification specified in Annex 1 to Regulation (EC) No. 1059/2003 of the European Parliament and of the Council of 26 May 20032.
+7. the territorial unit, within the meaning of the NUTS Level 2 classification specified in Annex 1 to Regulation (EC) No. 1059/2003 of the European Parliament and of the Council of 26 May 20032 as amended, in which the company is located.

-The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media a service provider with respect to the administration of the credit for the purposes of section 851A.
+(30) The Department of Culture, Communications and Sport is deemed to be a service provider with respect to the administration of the credit for the purposes of section 851A.

 Footnotes